 Myrrh abruptly disappears.

-A sip enough to chase niggling thoughts.
+A sip enough to chase niggling thoughts,

-Women, infused by secrets,
+of women infused by secrets,

 Ancient sages and admirers,

-Myrrh, frankincense and coffee suppliers;
+Myrrh, Frankincense and Coffee suppliers;

-Perhaps they said and we failed to see, thoughts can be stolen;
+Perhaps they said and we failed to see,

-No less, dreams robbed ceremoniously.
+No less than dreams robbed ceremoniously.

-Don’t leave, smell the fragrance, the aromatic infusion.
+Take time to smell the fragrance, the aromatic infusion.

-Hear it, be open to it, listen,
+Hear it, be open to it, listen as it pours;

-Taste me as you drink it.
+Then taste me as you drink it.